mrfoto/mrfoto.github.io/_posts/2014-01-29-a-legitimate-society-member.md

 ---
 layout: post
 title: A Legitimate Society Member
-excerpt: I was a guest on the Apparatus podcast
+excerpt: I was a guest on the Apparatus podcast.
 tags: [apparatus, podcast]
 comments: true
 image: